 There’s also a question of which government agency would administer such a regulation.
 It’s not an obvious fit for any of the existing agencies, and creating a new agency in the current political environment would be an even tougher sell.

 Like GDPR, this California law also gives consumers the right to request that a business delete any personal information they collected.
-Consumers also have the right to opt out of the sale of their personal information, without suffering discrimination by the business.
-This law goes into effect Jan 1, 2020.
+Consumers also have the right to opt-out of the sale of their personal information, without suffering discrimination by the business.
+This law goes into effect on Jan 1, 2020.

 More information on California’s law as well as laws passed and pending in other states can be found of The National Conference of State Legislatures (NCSL) website.